 Using a range of colors in a palette

-Don’t be afraid to mix a variety of colors—with more colors that harmonize well together, illustrations become more realistic.
-When creating a design, there’s an opportunity to draw your attention to different elements if you have a lot of information to include!
+Don’t be afraid to mix various colors—with more colors that harmonize well together, illustrations become more realistic.
+When creating a design, you can draw your attention to different elements if you have a lot of information to include!

 Blue fall color palettes

 As much as we love to keep toasty in the fall, we can’t forget about the more moody tones too.
-Blue is for the cooler days when winter starts nudging in.
+While blue isn’t common in fall color palettes, it reminds us of the cooler days when winter starts nudging in.

 18. Dancing in the rain